FreeVario/FreeVario/README.md

 # FreeVario
-Freevario is an opensource device to provides telemetry data to any vario based program such as XCSoar or XCTrack via bluetooth or USB.
-It's a custom build board featuring:
+Freevario is an opensource vario that provides telemetry data to any vario based program such as XCSoar or XCTrack via bluetooth or USB in the form of NMEA sentences.
+It's a custom build pcb board featuring:
  <br>
   STM32F405 processor  <br>
   E-Ink display  <br>